mhamri/ef-int32-bug/readme.md

 1. use any of below links

-   - in `StoresProjectedController.cs` using automapper for projection to `IQueryable`. it throws error.
+   - in `StoresProjectedController.cs` using Mapster for projection to `IQueryable`. it throws error.

      > GET http://localhost:63273/odata/StoresProjected?$select=Id&$expand=owner($select=id) HTTP/1.1